 K-9 units

 The K-9 Units are an integral part of police response.
-The Sheriff’s Office K-9 Unit includes 8 handler and K-9 teams.
-There are no cross trained teams.
-In addition to performing drug searches, they also can provide backup to deputies, locate suspects and victims, and find evidence at or near crime scenes.
+The Sheriff’s Office K-9 Unit includes 20+ handler and K-9 teams.
+In addition to performing drugs and narcotics searches, they also can provide backup to deputies, locate suspects and victims, and find evidence at or near crime scenes.
+KCSO recently added a dual certified electronic device detection/emotional support K-9 team.

 Generalist police dogs